chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 .. note::
 	Note the ``{{velocity_x}}`` parameter variable in the Jinja2 format.
 	This will allow us to insert a specified value for a case of the 2D around a cylinder.

-The

 We will now present how to generate multiple folders, containing different parameters files, to ultimately launch them as separated cases.
 We can generate these folders locally and even on a cluster.